alexbalak21/React-WYSIWYG/README.md

 - Rich text editing with formatting toolbar (bold, italic, underline, lists, links, etc.)
 - Undo/redo, clear formatting, and HTML view support
 - Scrollable editor area with max height
+- Built-in light/dark mode styling and responsive design
+- Toolbar and editor area are styled for a modern UI out of the box
 - Easy integration and customization

 ## Getting Started